ecruz165/edwincruz-com/docs/resume/edwin-m-cruz.md

 ### Citigroup: Future Operations Systems ( October 2004 - May 2015 )
 *VP / Project Lead / Java Developer*

 Project Lead for development of standalone and web applications leveraging best practiced architectural patterns and frameworks.
-Led the adoption of agile practices and have assisted in setting standards for development, testing, and documentation.
-Responsible for resolving Level 2/3 Support issues raised by Front Office and Operations end-users, producing requirements and conducting code reviews for work produced by offshore team.
+Led the adoption of agile practices and assisted in setting standards for development, testing, and documentation.
+Responsible for resolving Level 2/3 Support issues raised by Front Office and Operations end-users, producing requirements, and conducting code reviews for work produced by the offshore team.

 #### NON-US FUTURES TRADE FLOWS

-Led design and development of continuous flows for the clearing of non-US future trades.
+Led design and development of continuous flows to clear non-US future trades.
 (Spring Framework, Spring Boot, Spring Integration, Bootstrap, Thymeleaf )

 #### DPS WEB SERVICES
 Led design and development of web services interface to the Deliveries Payments System.
-(Spring Boot, Apache CXF, REST)
+(Spring Boot, Apache CXF, RESTful HTTP)

 #### ETD MONITOR SERVER/PROBES
-Designed and developed a framework along with java server process that connects to various implemented probes that transform collected notifications to events in a Dashboard.
+Designed and developed a framework and java server process that connects to various implemented probes that transform collected notifications into events in a Dashboard.
 (Core Java, Threads, JMX, Groovy, Spring)

 #### COMMISSION ALLOCATION MANAGER (COBRA)
 Delivered a user interface that manages the allocation rules for commissions allocated to traders.
-Played a hand=on Lead role managing a couple of developers in Chennai, India.
-(Java 6, GWT 2.2, Spring Framework 3.0.5, SmartGWT 2.4)
+In addition to being a hands-on contributor, I also Led a few developers.
+(Java, GWT, Spring Framework, SmartGWT)

 #### EXPRO DASHBOARD
 Led the design of EXPRO Dashboard.
-Primary responsibility included defining User Interface components and their functionality gathered from Level One Support and other stakeholder end users.
-Lead the mentorship and code review of offshore team to ramp up offshore to team GWT to support ongoing development.
-(Java 6, GWT 2.2, Spring Framework 3.0.5, SmartGWT 2.4)
+Primary responsibility included defining User Interface components, and their functionality gathered from Level One Support and other stakeholder end users.
+Led the mentorship and code review of an offshore team to ramp up offshore to team GWT to support ongoing development.
+(Java, GWT, Spring Framework, SmartGWT)

 #### EXPRO BUS
 Led the design and development of EXPRO Messaging Bus.
-Primary responsibility included defining the messaging format and building message adapters for publishers / subscriber systems.
-In addition, managed and mentored offshore java team which assisted in development and testing of platform.
-(Java 6, Spring Framework 3.1, Hibernate 3.5, Spring Integration/ Batch 2.04)
+Primary responsibility included defining the messaging format and building message adapters for publishers/subscriber systems.
+In addition, I managed and mentored an offshore java team that assisted in the development and testing of the platform.
+(Java, Spring Framework, Hibernate, Spring Integration/ Batch)

 #### POST CLEARING- GMI REAL-TIME MESSAGE FEEDS
-Developed a custom standalone application that translates and enriches in real-time GMIRTGF1 EBCDIC records to DMZ databases.
-(Solaris 8, Java 5, Threads, Spring Framework 2.5, Hibernate 2.1, Sybase ASE 12.5.3)
+Developed a custom standalone application that translates and enriches real-time GMIRTGF1 EBCDIC records to DMZ databases.
+(Solaris, Java, Threads, Spring Framework, Hibernate, Sybase ASE)

-#### GICAP PROJECT TEAM LEAD
-Participated in a special project team on an extracurricular effort to recruit and build out a portal application that would become a single-entry point for all applications for all Operations under GICAP initiative.
-Role required many face to face meeting with senior management and technology teams.
+#### POST CLEARING- FIXML TRADE FLOW PROCESSING SYSTEM
+Developed a custom standalone application that interfaced with exchanges' Clearing APIs for CME, NYMEX, and ICE (NYBOT).
+This project matured into a Common Framework, which provided the applications with adapters to support different message sources, including Message Queues, Web Services, and files.
+(Solaris, Java, Spring Framework, Hibernate, Sybase ASE)

+#### BACK OFFICE WEB PORTAL
+Led development of web application that enabled Operations staff to search customer Futures and Commodity trades and perform other back-office data maintenance.
+(Solaris, Java, Adobe JRun, Struts, Spring Framework, Spring Security, Sybase ASE)

 #### GICAP OPERATIONS PORTAL
-Lead Development of the UI and managed construction of portal.
-(BEA WebLogic Portal 9.2, BEA WebLogic AS Server 6.1, Oracle 10g Database, Bordland jBuilder 9 Enterprise, Embarcadero DBArtisan Version 7.1.0, Macromedia Dreamweaver Mx, Rational ClearCase 2002, Sparx Systems Enterprise Architect 3.5.1)
+Participated in a special project team on an extra-curricular effort to recruit and build out a portal application that would become a single-entry point for all applications for all of Operations under GICAP initiative.
+Role required many face-to-face meetings with senior management and technology teams.
+In addition, lead development of the UI and managed portal construction.
+(BEA WebLogic Portal, BEA WebLogic AS Server, Oracle Database, Borland JBuilder Enterprise, Embarcadero DBArtisan Version, Macromedia Dreamweaver Mx, Rational ClearCase, Sparx Systems Enterprise Architect)

 ---
 ### Your Project Consulting ( April 2002 – October 2004 )